antonKozyriatskyi/CircularProgressIndicator/README.md

 }
 ```

-Add this dependency to your dependencies block:
+Then add this dependency to your **module-level** `build.gradle` in `dependencies` section:
 ```groovy
 implementation 'com.github.antonKozyriatskyi:CircularProgressIndicator:1.0.5'
 ```

+If you have any troubles downloading the library - checkout [issue#5](https://github.com/antonKozyriatskyi/CircularProgressIndicator/issues/5)

 ### License